salkuadrat/learning/README.md

 **Optimization**

-For best practice (and minimize application size), it's better to add dependency directly from each of sub-plugins you want to use in your application.
+For best performance (and to minimize application size), it's better to add dependency directly from each of sub-plugins you want to use in your application.

 ## Usage